Kapele, Brežice: History

-Church and chapel
+Architecture

 The parish church in the settlement is dedicated to the Assumption of Mary and belongs to the Roman Catholic Diocese of Celje.
 It was built in 1798 on the site of an earlier building.
 The belfry dates to 1884.
 It was badly damaged in the 1895 Ljubljana earthquake and was rebuilt in 1906, when its interior was also decorated with wall paintings.
 The church was originally Baroque in style and has a richly decorated portal and facade.
 The nave and chancel are dome-vaulted.
 In 1901 the church was extended to the west and newly furnished and painted.
 Part of the baptismal font bearing the year 1601 is preserved.

 There is also a chapel belonging to the same parish in the village.
 It is dedicated to the Holy Cross.

-Band
+Music

 The local concert band has been active ever since its foundation in 1850, making it one of the oldest concert bands in Slovenia.
 With its 56 members it has participated in numerous international competitions, released CDs of its music, and performed for local and national television.